hyperledger/besu-docs/docs/public-networks/how-to/pre-merge-history-expiry.md

     We suggest waiting 24-48 hours for all the space to be reclaimed.

-1. Optional.
-Restart Besu and remove the `--history-expiry-prune` option since this applies default database garbage collection options to help free up space.
-Underlying GC options can be tweaked separately if necessary.
+1. (Optional) Restart Besu and remove the `--history-expiry-prune` option, since this applies default database garbage collection options to help free up space.
+You can tweak underlying garbage collection options separately if necessary.

 ## Online pruning